Vbabino/Vbabino/README.md

 * ✉️  You can contact me at [vittoriobabino@gmail.com](mailto:vittoriobabino@gmail.com)
 * 🧠  I'm studying a Graduate Diploma in Web Development at the University of London
 * 🖥️  See my portfolio: https://gbcode.dev/
-* 🤝  I'm open to collaborating on Backend
+* 🤝  I'm open to collaborating on Backend development projects
 * 📱  I have developed Receipt Master, an iOS app that will streamline the expense claims process for businesses, find it here: https://apps.apple.com/gb/app/receiptmaster/id6467873283

 ### Skills